 California Labor Code section 1198.5 provides that current and former employees have the right to inspect or receive a copy of their own personnel file.
 The personnel file may include information an employer keeps about its employee’s qualifications for employment, promotion, compensation, termination or discipline.
 Under California Labor Code Section 432, employers are also required to give an employee or job applicant, upon request, a copy of any instrument that the employee or applicant has signed relating to the obtaining or holding of employment.
-Examples of these often include: job applications and other pre-hire paperwork, offer letters, performance evaluations, performance warnings, nondisclosure agreements, and stock awards.
+Examples of these often include: job applications and other pre-hire paperwork, offer letters, performance evaluations, performance warnings, and nondisclosure agreements.
 However, employees are not generally entitled to copies of the employer’s investigation of a possible criminal offense or letters of reference.

 Inspections must be allowed at reasonable times and intervals, but not later than 30 calendar days from the date the employer receives a written request from the employee or the employee’s representative.
 Upon a written request from a current or former employee, or a representative, the employer must provide a copy of the personnel records, at a charge not to exceed the actual cost of reproduction.
 An employer is only required to comply with one request per year by a former employee to inspect or receive a copy of his or her personnel records.
 Employers are required to keep personnel records for three years after termination of employment.